paolorechia/learn-langchain/README.md

 **This is useful when:**

+1. You don't have a NVIDIA GPU suitable for LLMs.
-1. This is useful if your setup does not work with my web server for some reason.
-For instance, older GPUs are not compatible with the most recent GPTQ-For-LLama library version.
+2. Your setup does not work with my web server for some reason.
+For instance, older GPUs are not compatible with the most recent GPTQ-For-LLama library version, while still work fine with oobabooga version.
-2. You want to have more control over different parameters.
+3. You want to have more control over different parameters.
 You can modify all of these parameters in `langchain_app/models/text_generation_web_ui.py` or by creating your own parameter factory function.

 ```python
 def default_parameters():